- How to Attract Graduates

 How to Manage Job Applications

-How to successfully manage your applications
+How to manage your candidate applications

 Once applications to your role start coming in, it’s best to make contact with your candidates as soon as possible, whether it be to reject them or invite them to interview.
 Chances are candidates will be sending out multiple applications, so it’s important to act fast so that your ideal candidate doesn’t get snapped up by another company.
 Equally, if you know you are not interested in progessing some applications further it’s best practice to let them know right away – at this stage a short email to inform them of your decision is adequate.